courtois-neuromod/cneuromod-things/THINGS/things.glmsingle/code/glmsingle/README.md

 **Output**:
 - A single .h5 file that contains data organized in groups whose key is the session number, and sub-key is the run number \
 - the .h5 file also includes a functional mask array with dims corresponding to the input bold volumes, and its 4x4 affine matrix.
-Those two arrays can be used to rebuild brain volumes (in native space) from the 1D masked beta arrays. \
+Those two arrays can be used to rebuild brain volumes (in native space) from the 1D masked beta arrays.

-e.g.,
+E.g.,
 ```python
 import nibabel as nib
 from nilearn.masking import unmask